jdereg/json-io/user-guide.md

     public Object cloneObject(Object root)
     {
-        return JsonReader.jsonToJava(JsonWriter.objectToJson(root));
+        return JsonReader.toObjects(JsonWriter.toJson(root));
     }

 #### Debugging
 Instead of doing `System.out.println()` debugging, call `JsonWriter.objectToJson(obj)` and dump that String out.
-It will reveal the object in all it's glory.
+It will reveal the object in all it's detail.